 However, the Hammer EV does not stop there.
 It also allows you to remove the center beams at the roof frame so that you can have the roof completely opened up from the front and back seat.
 You don't have to imagine the views you will get from the seats with the open roof because GM has provided us with a great shot that captures that experience.

 Stepping into the Hummer EV, GM makes it instantly known that the rugged aesthetic on the exterior was not forgotten on the interior.
-The seats are two tone which gives a bit of high end feel to the Hummer EV which the least GM could do for a vehicle with a base price is $79,995.
+The seats are two-tone which gives a bit of a high-end feel to the Hummer EV the least GM could do for a vehicle with a base price is $79,995.